Trance (band): Founding

-Record deal and interlude as „Trancemission“
+Record deal and interlude as Trancemission

-The first two albums Break Out (1982) and Power Infusion (1983) were released by the label Rockport Records, with a total of 150,000 units sold by these two recordings.
+The first two albums, Break Out (1982) and Power Infusion (1983), were released by the label Rockport Records, with a total of 150,000 units sold by these two recordings.
 Shortly thereafter, Trance gave concerts all over Germany, as well as in the Netherlands and Belgium, ca. 150 shows per year.
 Trance began opening for groups like Accept and Warlock-etc. The unit also played in the Netherlands at the Aardschok Festival together with Vandenberg, Mercyful Fate and Raven.
 1985 followed the album Victory, this album being recorded at the Dierks Studios (Scorpions) in Stommeln and thus began the disharmony between the group and its record company, over artistic control and differences which even extended right down to the album cover design.
 In a Metal Hammer interview with singer Lothar Antoni, who described the circumstances as being attributed to the differences in the marketing strategy and approach, the band separated from their label as well as with their manager.
-At this point the name of the band including marketing and use rights were sanctioned and legally frozen by the band's label and management.
-The situation at this point forced the precarious name change which had become relevant on their next album titled „Back in Trance“ with the new band name "Trancemission".
+At this point, the name of the band, including marketing and use rights, was sanctioned and legally frozen by the band's label and management.
+The situation at this point forced the precarious name change which became relevant on their next album titled „Back in Trance“ with the new band name "Trancemission".
 However, this fact was denied at the time and claimed that the new name simply reflected the situation as a new beginning or rather a new „-mission".
 The new beginning with Dieter Dierks, to which all label tasks had been transferred, but regretfully due to the incessant involvement with the Scorpions and Accept, was not to be.
-The group then returned to Rockport Records, after the band had regained their name rights, the name was then again changed back to „TRANCE“ and subsequently released Rockers in 1992.
+The group then returned to Rockport Records; after the band had regained their name rights, the name was then again changed back to „TRANCE“ and subsequently released Rockers in 1992.
 The album features a cover version of „When a Man Loves a Woman“ by and also starring Percy Sledge in a Heavy Rock duo version with Trance frontman and lead singer Antoni The album was published / released by Mausoleum Records / Belgium.
 After which, the members of the group decided to disband upon conclusion of their farewell tour.
 However, since the demand for the band was again very high, they decided to continue and founded the World of Trance GmbH (Inc.).
 In 1993 came the release „Boulevard of Broken Dreams“ and in 1994 „Shock Power“, a compilation with newly recorded songs off of the first two albums.
 Internal differences led again to the band's dissolution.
-Berger and Antoni decided to revive the band renewed with new members, adding a new second guitar, which was the longtime band roadie Andreas Meyer, on bass Michael D'Aguiar and on drums Manni Reckendorfer and during this time Antoni also moving temporarily to bass.
+Berger and Antoni decided to revive the band renewed with new members, adding a new second guitar, which was the longtime band roadie Andreas Meyer, on bass Michael D'Aguiar and on drums Manni Reckendorfer and during this time Antoni also moved temporarily to bass.
 With this new line-up and configuration, the band released the album Die Hard through LCP Productions at the end of 1996.